12 Best Places to Stay in Thailand for Families in 2026

 A beach with trees and water.

 Koh Yao Yai sits right between Phuket and Krabi in the middle of Phang Nga Bay.
-It takes less than 30 minutes by speedboat to get there—but once you arrive, it feels like a completely different world.
+It takes less than 30 minutes by speedboat to get there.
+But once you arrive, it feels like a completely different world.

 There are no playgrounds or splash parks here, but there are special experiences.
 Kayaking through mangroves.
 Learning to make batik art.
 Walking through rubber plantations while someone explains how the trees are tapped.
-Nothing fancy—but full of heart.

 Tourism is still low-key here, and people are genuinely warm.
 Schoolkids wave as you ride past.
 Locals stop for a chat.
-Once, a local family stopped with their scooter and helped us at a gas machine that wouldn’t accept our wrinkled 20 THB note—that was so sweet.
+Once, a local family stopped with their scooter and helped us at a gas machine that wouldn’t accept our wrinkled 20 THB note.
+That was so sweet.

-Check out my guide on the best things to do with kids in Koh Yao Yai.
+👉 Check out my guide on The Best Things to Do With Kids in Koh Yao Yai.

 Family on the beach during sunset.